 Every prospective graduate assistant (AA, RA,TA or TI) must first have a background check completed prior to finalizing a graduate assistant contract.
 Click here for Background Check information.

 The Coverdell Peace Corps Programs at BGSU provide returned Peace Corps Volunteers with the opportunity to enhance the skills and knowledge acquired during service while continuing to help underprivileged communities right here in the United States.
-We welcome returned Peace Corps Volunteers to our campus to bring their service home through any graduate degree or certificate program designed to build upon their service and to meaningfully apply those skills.
+We welcome returned Peace Corps Volunteers to our campus to bring their service home through any graduate degree program designed to build upon their service and to meaningfully apply those skills.

-The Winifred O. Stone and Presidential Graduate Diversity Scholarship will be offered on a competitive basis to Summer 2018 and Fall 2018 applicants with strong academic qualifications as defined by the admission criteria of the Graduate College and the respective graduate program.
+The Presidential Graduate Diversity Scholarship will be offered on a competitive basis to Summer 2018 and Fall 2018 applicants with strong academic qualifications as defined by the admission criteria of the Graduate College and the respective graduate program.
 This award will consist of a scholarship in the amount of $5,000 per year (Master’s or Specialist) or $7,500 per year (Doctoral), in addition to any financial support that might be offered by the student’s program.

 In early 1998, after 13 years as Vice Provost for Research and Dean of the Graduate College, Dr. Louis Katzner decided to return to what attracted him to higher education in the first place – the study and teaching of philosophy.
 One of his top priorities during his tenure as the Graduate Dean was to increase the support available to graduate students for conducting research and for professional development.
 We are most grateful to Dr. Louis Katzner, Trustee Professor of Philosophy, for creating this opportunity to invest in the education of our graduate students.